 Types of Financial Aid Offered by the English Department

 Teaching assistants teach one section of English 401 (First-Year Writing) each semester while taking two graduate courses.
-The benefit is $16,000 stipend and full tuition waiver.
+There is an $18,640 stipend and a full tuition waiver.
 Students in all programs are eligible to apply.
-Students who apply for a teaching assistantship must submit the both the Department Application for Financial Aid and the Teaching Assistant Application along with an expository writing sample--a critical or term paper written for an English course--to help with the selection process.
+Students who apply for a teaching assistantship must submit both the Department Application for Financial Aid and the Teaching Assistant Application along with an expository writing sample--a critical or term paper written for an English course--to help with the selection process.
 Students awarded teaching assistantships will take ENGL 910, The Teaching of Writing, in their first semester at UNH.
 Assistantships are awarded only to students who are enrolled in full-time coursework.
 Ph.D. and M.F.A. students do not continue to receive an assistantship during the period in which they have finished coursework but are writing their dissertation or thesis.
 In other words, Ph.D. students hold a teaching assistantship for the first four years and M.F.A students hold it for up to two and a half years.
 A number of summer grants are available to students who have held teaching assistantships during the previous academic year.
 A very limited number of ESL teaching assistantships are also available; ESL TAships are available to students in the MA in Language and Linguistics, and students with ESL experience.

 In some cases, after a student's first year as a teaching assistant, he or she may be assigned to teach a class other than 401.
 All teaching assistants teaching a 500-level literature or composition course for the first time will be assigned a faculty mentor even if you have taught a similar course at another institution.
 (Each time you teach a new course--as opposed to repeating a course you have already taught--you will be assigned a faculty mentor).
 The purpose of faculty mentoring is to provide the teaching assistant guidance from a seasoned teacher of the course.
 Your faculty mentor will aid you in the planning of the course, offer guidance and support during the semester, observe your teaching, read your course evaluations and discuss them with you, and write a detailed letter about your teaching.
 This letter will be a valuable part of your job application dossier.
 For more information, see the Graduate Coordinator.
 Assignment of faculty mentors occurs in the middle of the semester before you will be teaching.